-People can choose to explore the lectures for free; however, if they would like graded assignments and certificates, there is a fee for each course, and you can make affiliate commissions for referring these paid courses.
+People can choose to explore the lectures for free; however, if they would like graded assignments and certificates, there is a fee for each course, and you can make affiliate commissions for referring to these paid courses.
 You will earn anywhere between 20-45% of the sale price if someone purchases the course via your affiliate link.
 To find out more and to sign up, click here.

 These are only some of the affiliate marketing programs you should consider if you’re a MultiTalented Writer.
 There are various others, and if there’s a particular one you recommend, please let us know in the comments.